 Paddling: You are able to launch your own vessel here, but take note that they will NOT transport a personal kayak or paddleboard back to the starting point.
 This is why I must also do this paddle with another person.
 If you are a group of two or more, you can send one person in the shuttle back to retrieve the car.
 If you rent a kayak from them then your shuttle is included and the bus runs continuously throughout the day.
 It is a short drive back to the rental shop so having to wait is not a huge hassle.
-Prices per kayak are $40 for a single or $60 for a double.
+Prices per kayak/paddle board are $32 for a single or $48 for a double.
 More information can be found here.

 Points of interest: The first hour or so of the paddle should be taken slowly because of its beauty.
 As you paddle back towards civilization, the water will become slightly less clear.
 There is, however, a highlight towards the end of the paddle called Hospital Hole.
 This is a deep sinkhole towards the left side of the river that is known to be a manatee hotspot.
 If you find this location, pull off and just float.
 If there are manatees, they will come up for air every so often and it’s a much more enjoyable experience (for you and them) if you just float.
 Remember that you are in their habitat and NEVER harass or touch a manatee.